 Heel spur sufferers usually experience a sharp and stabbing pain, as if a knife is stuck into the bottom of their heel.
 The pain comes as a dull ache when they first put pressure on the foot after getting out of bed and will seemingly subside after walking.
 The pain usually returns when the sufferer remains stationary for prolonged periods of time, especially if they are standing.

-There are multiple risk factors to getting Heel Spur Syndrome.
+There are multiple risk factors for getting Heel Spur Syndrome.
 The main cause of it is putting too much stress on the plantar fascia and the calcaneus.
 Some risk factors include:

-Icing is the recommended initial treatment to bring down any onset of pain or inflammation.
+To bring down any onset of pain or inflammation, one quick remedy is to immediately put ice on the affected heel.
 Slow stretching of the calves and feet may also help relieve some pain.
-Over-the-counter or prescription painkillers can relieve the heel pain temporarily, but that would not address the cause of the pain.
-Without focusing on the root cause, heel pain can recur again and again.
+Over-the-counter or prescription painkillers may cure the heel pain temporarily, but fail to address the root causes of the pain.

 For long lasting treatment for Heel Spur Syndrome, seek an appointment with East Coast Podiatry Singapore.
 Using cutting-edge technology, our podiatrists will be able to properly diagnose your condition and recommend the appropriate treatment plan.